garethjmsaunders/code-style-guide/css.md

 *   Related selectors SHOULD be on the same line; unrelated selectors SHOULD be on new lines.
 *   The opening brace (`{`) MUST be on the same line as the final selector.
 *   There SHOULD be a space before the opening brace (`{`).
-*   Each declaration is on its own new line; the first declaration is on a new line after the opening brace (`{`);
+*   Each declaration MUST be on its own new line; the first declaration MUST be on a new line after the opening brace (`{`);
 *   Properties and values MUST be on the same line.
 *   There MUST be NO SPACE between the property-name and colon (`:`).
 *   There MUST be one space after the property–value delimiting colon (`:`).
 *   Each declaration MUST be indented by four (4) spaces;
-*   A trailing semi-colon (`;`) MUST be included after the last declaration;
+*   A trailing semicolon (`;`) MUST be included after the last declaration;
-    this enables authors to add new declarations after it without the possibility of missing colons introducing errors.
+    this enables authors to add new declarations after it (or reorder declarations) without the possibility of missing colons introducing errors.
 *   The closing brace (`}`) must be on its own new line using the same level of indentation as its opening selectors.

 Source: [CSS guidelines](http://cssguidelin.es/#anatomy-of-a-ruleset "Harry Roberts")